 And if all that wasn't enough, Squarespace recently upped the ante in the template stakes by introducing video backgrounds - you can now use a Youtube or Vimeo video as a background for your template, with stunning results.

-However, Shopify is no slouch in the template / visuals department.
+However, Shopify is by no means a slouch in the template / visuals department.
 The Shopify free templates are aesthetically pleasing and arguably better than a lot of the ‘out-of-the-box’ templates provided by competing products such as Volusion or Bigcommerce.

-Additionally, if the free Shopify templates don't meet your requirements, there is a Shopify template store that you buy a snazzier template from.
-There are over 130 of these to choose from, which means there is actually a significantly wider range of templates available from Shopify than Squarespace - so long as you are prepared to pay for them (prices vary but are typically in the $100-$180 range).
+Additionally, if the 9 free Shopify templates don't meet your requirements, there is a Shopify template store that you buy a snazzier template from.
+There are over 130 of these to choose from, which means there is actually a significantly wider range of templates available from Shopify than Squarespace - so long as you are prepared to pay for them (prices vary but are typically involve a one off payment of between $100 and $180).

 All the Shopify and Squarespace templates are responsive, meaning that your templates automatically resize themselves to suit the device they are being viewed on - mobile, tablet or desktop computer.
 (This is not the case with some competing e-commerce products.)